AnushaPB/codespacer/README.md

         run: docker push ghcr.io/anushapb/codespacer:latest
 ```

-Anytime you change the DOckerfile, docker-image.yml, or install.R files, the Docker image will be built and pushed to the GitHub container registry **automatically!**.
+Anytime you change the Dockerfile, docker-image.yml, or install.R files, the Docker image will be built and pushed to the GitHub container registry **automatically!**

 You can see the image here: [ghcr.io/anushapb/codespacer](https://github.com/AnushaPB/codespacer/pkgs/container/codespacer)

 ## 2. Setting up a devcontainer

 We can now use the Docker image we've built as the base our codespace.
 We use three files to setup the codespace, all located in the [.devcontainer](.devcontainer/) folder.
 The main file is the [devcontainer.json](.devcontainer/devcontainer.json) file.
 The other two files ([setup.sh](.devcontainer/setup.sh) and [welcome.sh](.devcontainer/welcome.sh)) are used to configure the RStudio session in the codespace.
-Without these extra files the Rstudio session will not start automatically and the session will not start within the repositories .RProject, however all of these things can technically be done manually within the codespace, if you don't want to use these files.
+Without these extra files the Rstudio session will not start automatically and the session will not start within the repository's `.RProject`, however all of these things can technically be done manually within the codespace, if you don't want to use these files.

 File overview: